nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        box.
 A sample json file will be created.
 Then repeat the steps as above.

     1. The steps for data/positionbook.json is similar.

+## **Appendix: Effort**
+**<u>Difficulty: Medium to Hard</u>**

+We felt that our project overall is not extremely difficult to implement but requires a fair amount of understanding of the code base.
+Many commands created and classes implemented were predominantly based off of AB3 and enhanced to a great extent; others were freshly added in to be in tune with our product.
+Hence despite having different features from AB3, the overall project is still doable.

+**<u>Challenges faced:</u>** Understanding base code from AB3, deciding how to go forth and implement features.

+Understanding AB3's code was definitely challenging because it is our first time encountering a software engineering project with many layers of logic and programming.
+Especially with the integration of UI and many sections of code segregated and made in very fine detail, the learning curve was definitely steep.
+The other challenge is deciding how we wanted to code some of our features - the final product of many of these commands came after many iterations of changing and decisions we made as a team, which is vastly different from how we initially wanted to implement it.
+Along the way with many bugs being discovered and wanting to keep methods inaccessible to certain classes, additional layers of defensive coding and how we accessed the various classes and methods were also converted.

+**<u>Effort required:</u>** 110 - 120%

+Many commands are adaptations of the original AB3 code (e.g. `add-applicant`, `delete-applicant`) so not much work was needed to adapt it to what we wanted.
+However, besides our weekly inputs of coding, we had to brainstorm and constantly adapt our code to better fit our user's needs.
+The challenges faced as mentioned also delayed many features into later weeks, requiring more effort to be put into the project.
+But overall, our product is not strikingly outstanding with fancy UI, "clever" logical code or AI-integrated but rather maintaining a realistic, simplistic code base for future developers to further improve on.

+**<u>Achievements:</u>** Better understood JavaFX, interweaving code bases, planning and delivering, software engineering on a whole
+We feel that many of the initial outcomes of the project were achieved, such as integrating software engineering related principles into our project while at the same keeping to our deadlines and planning ahead for future iterations of the project.
+We better understood how to link various classes together despite their differences and segregate them to better fit how we wanted the classes and methods to be accessed.
+A side benefit would be learning JavaFX because this is a completely new interface and tool used in helping design
+UI and seeing how our code works with the UI greatly benefitted us as well.